 The key findings arising from our survey results are as follows:

 44% of companies had seen an uptick in customer engagement, whereas 37% indicated a lower customer engagement level.

-COVID-19 has had a significant impact on the subscription model and payment offering of SAAS companies.
-Customers are among the groups that are significantly affected by the global pandemic crisis resulting in financial and personal difficulties that lead them to change their subscription model and payment offerings.
+COVID-19 has had a significant impact on the subscription model and payment offerings of SaaS companies.
+Customers are among the groups that are significantly affected by the global pandemic crisis, resulting in financial and personal difficulties that lead them to change their subscription model and payment offerings.

 Renewals and Upsell Deals